DiligentGraphics/DiligentSamples/Tutorials/Tutorial14_ComputeShader/readme.md

 # Tutorial14 - Compute Shader

-This tutorial shows how to implement simple particle simulation system using compute shaders.
+This tutorial shows how to implement a simple particle simulation system using compute shaders.

 ![](Animation_Large.gif)